 - In a large mixing bowl, whisk together the flour, sugar, baking powder, and salt until combined.
 Use a pastry blender or processor to incorporate the butter until a corse mixture forms, with butter pieces about the size of large peas.

-- Drizzle the milk and vanilla over the crumbs, and stir with a spatula until mostly combined.
+- Drizzle the cream and vanilla over the crumbs, and stir with a spatula until mostly combined.
 When the crumbs are moistened, use your hands, and fold in the frozen berries.
 Work quickly, and knead, firmly but gently, until all of the flour is combined, and the dough holds together in a large mound.

 - Transfer to a lightly-floured work surface, and shape the dough into a flat, round disk, about 1-1/2 inches thick.
 It does not have to be perfect!
 Use a scraper or knife to cut dough into 6 wedges or slices.